Richie-Yang/expense-tracker/README.md

 ```
 5. Fill out valid string referring to .env.example

+`(Because this web service always verify new registered user with verification email.
+So you must provide valid MAIL_USER and MAIL_PASSWORD as SMTP host)`

 ## Execution
 1. Run below script to add seed data.

-(Every time you run it, the previous seed data will be overwritten)
+`(Every time you run it, the previous seed data will be overwritten)`
 ```
 npm run seed
 ```